 Embedded generation reduces the need for grid supplied electricity by generating electricity on the distribution system.
-Since the majority of embedded generation is solar powered, embedded generation is divided into two separate components - solar and non-solar.
-Non-solar embedded generation includes generation fueled by biogas and natural gas, water and wind.
+Embedded generation is divided into three separate components for modelling purposes - solar, wind and other.
+Other embedded generation includes generation fueled by biogas, natural gas and water.
 Contract information is used to estimate both the historical and future output of embedded generation.
 This information is incorporated into the demand model.